 Consider whether you’re going to use your sales and marketing database to increase your footprint in an existing market or test the waters before entering a new one.
 Check the size of your target market to decide how vast your sales and marketing database should be.
 Lastly, analyze your B2B data strategy, the purpose of your sales and marketing database, and which of your teams will use your database and how.

 If you need further expert advice on building a sales and marketing database, connect with SalesIntel.
-Request a demo to learn how SalesIntel is the solution for all your sales and marketing data needs.
+Get a free trial to learn how SalesIntel is the solution for all your sales and marketing data needs.